All Episodes

 She's attractive.

-See, now you're going sexist on them.
+Now, see, now you're going sexist on them.

-See, what Snerdley's trying to do here is, well, maybe maybe she fits undeniable truth of life number 24.
+See what Snerdley's trying to do here is, well, maybe, maybe she fits Undeniable Truth of Life number 24.

 Is that what you're saying?

-Undeniable Truth of Life 24, written by me back in the mid-80s, states that feminism was established primarily to allow unattractive ugly women easier access to the mainstream of society.
+Undeniable Truth of Life 24, written by me back in the mid-80s, states that feminism was established primarily to allow unattractive, ugly women easier access to the mainstream of society.

-that truth alone, that of the 35, that one established me as one of the nation's great thinkers.
+That truth alone, that of the 35, that one established me as one of the nation's great thinkers.

 But she doesn't fit.

-No, no, she's she's attractive.
+No, no, she's attractive.

-No, no, this is this is pure ideology.
+No, no, this is pure ideology.

 They're all mad.